shantanoo-sinha/SimpleToDo/README.md

 ## Notes

 * It took sometime to understand the concepts of Activity & RecyclerView.
-But, after some time when you understand the concepts, it became easy .
+But, after some time when you understand the concepts, it became easy.

 ## License